 Currently, the Nigerian Oil & Gas Industry Content Joint Qualification System (NOGIC) JQS portal is inaccessible and “under maintenance”.
 The website (nogicjqs.gov.ng) states that the application is undergoing updates.

 A threat actor posted screenshots of data on the hacker forum on January 2.
 The attackers behind this incident remain unidentified so far.
-No group has claimed responsibility for the supposed ransomware attack.
+No group has claimed responsibility for the supposed ransomware news attack.

 The Nigerian oil and gas industry has been in the news over the oil theft controversy, price increase, and discovery of oil slicks in the Escravos river.
 As per reports, Nigeria is Africa’s primary oil provider and adds 1.2 million barrels of oil daily.